 The Mountain Troops and Mountain Culture in Postwar America

-Opening at the Robinson House on Tuesday, July 3, “The Mountain Troops and Mountain Culture in Postwar America” is a loan exhibit from the New England Ski Museum that will remain on view through October 19.
+“The Mountain Troops and Mountain Culture in Postwar America,” a loan exhibit from the New England Ski Museum, is on view in the Valentine Gallery through 2019.

 On November 15, 1941, a new kind of specialized U.S. Army unit, the 1st Battalion of the 87th Mountain Infantry, was activated at Fort Lewis, Washington.
 Within the next few years two more mountain infantry regiments would be combined into the legendary 10th Mountain Division.
 The War Department engaged the National Ski Patrol to fill the ranks of the new mountain troops, and this unique recruiting method brought together thousands of like-minded men oriented to a life in the outdoors.
 Three intensive winters of experimentation with military mountain doctrine and high altitude training, two of them at Camp Hale, Colorado, hardened 10th Mountain Division soldiers to an elite level of fitness and skill in mountain operations.
 When the 10th entered combat in the Apennine mountains of Italy in January 1945, they distinguished themselves in a series of brutal battles in the waning days of World War II.